seveibar/confidis/README.md

 If you're aggregating information from multiple sources with mixed reliability, confidis will help you find the truth.

-More technically, confidis is a truth discovery engine that interatively updates a graph of bayesian probabilities and is tuned for adverserial scenarios.
+More technically, confidis is a Rust-WebAssembly truth discovery engine that interatively updates a graph of bayesian probabilities and is tuned for adverserial scenarios.

 ## Features